mo-faruque/Naive_Bayes_TMM_in_WBAN/README.md

 # Naive_Bayes_TMM_in_WBAN

+This repository constains a MATLAB implementation of the paper, titled "Naive Bayes Based Trust Management Model for Wireless Body Area Networks", which is published in ICCA 2020.

 ![image](https://user-images.githubusercontent.com/68147248/220020606-881be42e-20eb-47be-873a-a2111609fdad.png)

-This repository constains a MATLAB implementation of the paper, titled "Naive Bayes Based Trust Management Model for Wireless Body Area Networks", which is published in ICCA 2020.
+                                                        Fig: Threat Model

 If you find this project useful to you, please cite our work: https://doi.org/10.1145/3377049.3377084